-(a) Establishment by law.
+- Establishment by law.
 The Church of England is established by law and is thus seen as the nation’s church.
 It has more connections with the “Establishment”, has inroads into parliament, appears at state functions and has the monarch as its head.
 It is so established it was once nicknamed the Conservative Party at prayer!
-Although in Wales the C in W does have a more limited form of establishment when it comes to marriages and schools, both it, SEC and ECUSA, have no real benefits of the state.
+Although in Wales, the C in W does have a more limited form of establishment when it comes to marriages and schools, it has no real benefits from the state, like the SEC and ECUSA.
 They are merely one of many denominations, with some others being larger .

-(b) Uniformity.
-ECUSA, SEC and C in W, are all Episcopalby conviction.
+- Uniformity.
+ECUSA, SEC and C in W, are all Episcopal by conviction.
 It is having bishops and prayer books that set them apart from the other denominations.
-By contrast the C of E is the national church, which just happens to be Episcopal.
-It is defined more by being national, and less by being Episcopal, as it is the national and established element that really sets it apart from other denominations.
+By contrast, the C of E is the national church, which just happens to be Episcopal.
+It is defined more by being national and less by being Episcopal, as it is the national and established element that really sets it apart from other denominations.
 Thus the C of E has more variety between congregations than the other three.
 To give an example from Wales, one Church in Wales clergyman described his denomination to me as like a Henry Ford car, “any colour you like as long as it’s black”!
-Generally speaking I have found in Wales, Scotland and the USA a fairly rigid uniformity when visiting different parishes, more so than I have seen in England.
-Thus the C in W, SEC and ECUSA are narrower, and thus almost sectarian in their relationship with non-Anglicans, compared with the C of E.
+Generally speaking, I have found in Wales, Scotland and the USA a fairly rigid uniformity when visiting different parishes, more so than I have seen in England.
+Thus the C in W, SEC and ECUSA are narrower and thus almost sectarian in their relationship with non-Anglicans, compared with the C of E.

-(c) Establishment by state attachment.
+- Establishment by state attachment.
 All four churches are established in the sense that they reflect national life and trends.
-By that I mean that they do not want to be sectarian in their relationship with the government, the media or national institutions.
-Rather, they wish to be seen to be such institutions themselves, perhaps no longer the Conservative Party at prayer, but still the “Establishment at prayer”.
+By that, I mean that they do not want to be sectarian in their relationship with the government, the media or national institutions.
+Rather, they wish to be seen to be such institutions themselves, perhaps no longer the Conservative Party at prayer but still the “Establishment at prayer”.
 However, due to their relative narrowness, the C in W, SEC and ECUSA are also able to change more rapidly in response to changes in society and in the Establishment.
 All three have changed fast since the 1950s, and very fast in the last 10 years, being more open about their modernism.
-As such the C in W, SEC and ECUSA have been able to respond more to societal liberalisation, keeping themselves in line with the heartbeat of the land: perhaps being the “liberal progressives at prayer”.
-Not surprisingly they are much further ahead with adopting same-sex marriage, and gay-affirming beliefs, than the Church of England, where there is more resistance to change .
+As such, the C in W, SEC and ECUSA have been able to respond more to societal liberalisation, keeping themselves in line with the heartbeat of the land: perhaps being the “liberal progressives at prayer”.
+Not surprisingly, they are much further ahead with adopting same-sex marriage and gay-affirming beliefs than the Church of England, where there is more resistance to change .

-(d) Theology.
-All four denominations have a variety of churchmanships, however The C of E, in contrast to the others, has a stronger evangelical wing, making it generally more conservative.
-Due to theological liberalism many conservatives have left ECUSA, leaving it a predominately liberal denomination.
-In the Church in Wales evangelicalism was always thin on the ground, especially in the industrial south east, which tends to be “liberal high”.
-In the Scottish Episcopal church there are a small number of evangelical churches, mainly confined to the big cities.
+- Theology.
+All four denominations have a variety of churchmanships, however, The C of E, in contrast to the others, has a stronger evangelical wing, making it generally more conservative.
+Due to theological liberalism, many conservatives have left ECUSA, leaving it a predominately liberal denomination.
+In the Church in Wales, evangelicalism was always thin on the ground, especially in the industrial southeast, which tends to be “liberal high”.
+In the Scottish Episcopal Church, there are a small number of evangelical churches, mainly confined to the big cities.
 Though some have high attendance, the bulk of parishes in the SEC are not evangelical .

-(e) Revival.
-Of the four denominations the C of E has been influenced more by Charismatic Renewal than the others, despite the “Renewal” starting with a US clergyman .
-Additionally The C of E’s expression of charismatic renewal has also been more evangelical, including a revival in expository preaching.
+- Revival.
+Of the four denominations, the C of E has been influenced more by Charismatic Renewal than the others, despite the “Renewal” starting with a US clergyman .
+Additionally, The C of E’s expression of charismatic renewal has also been more evangelical, including a revival in expository preaching.
 Perhaps the C of E has been more open to revival than the others.

-(f) Rural.
+- Rural.
 Both Wales and Scotland are more rural than England, and many of their congregations are in areas of low population.
 The Church in Wales especially has a difficult job maintaining a parish system over the whole land.
-In addition rural congregations often have an older age profile.
-However the USA has many big cities, which should have given ECUSA an advantage over its British cousins.
+In addition, rural congregations often have an older age profile.
+However, the USA has many big cities, which should have given ECUSA an advantage over its British cousins.
 So this reason is less convincing.

-Putting the above together I would suggest that the reason for the decline being slower in the Church of England, compared with Anglicans in Wales, Scotland and the USA , is primarily due to internal factors, not external ones in society.
-I would go further and say, it is beliefs, not actions, that are the source of the problem.
-When congregations ask for my advice on why they decline I first ask them what they believe, not what they do.
+Putting the above together, I would suggest that the reason the decline is slower in the Church of England, compared with Anglicans in Wales, Scotland and the USA , is primarily due to internal factors, not external ones in society.
+I would go further and say it is beliefs, not actions, that are the source of the problem.
+When congregations ask for my advice on why they decline, I first ask them what they believe, not what they do.
 Actions follow from beliefs.
-Perhaps the Church of England has, on average, stronger beliefs than the other three; beliefs that encourage growth.
+Perhaps the Church of England has, on average, stronger beliefs than the other three, beliefs that encourage growth.

-All these churches want to grow to survive, to have healthy congregations and have a positive impact on society.
-However the C of E perhaps has a proportionally larger group of people, who believe in evangelism because they want to rescue people, save them from their sins for their own sake.
+All these churches want to grow to survive, have healthy congregations and have a positive impact on society.
+However, the C of E perhaps has a proportionally larger group of people who believe in evangelism because they want to rescue people, and save them from their sins for their own sake.
 This belief in reaching people, regardless of organisational needs, would lead to greater recruitment activity and a stronger sense of purpose that helps retain and motivate members.
 Church growth comes from a strong identity rooted in a mission that is bigger than the church itself.

 There are two large Scottish Episcopal Churches in Edinburgh that have 10% of the attendance of the whole denomination of 277 parishes.
 The two have nearly 30% of the attendance of the 50 parishes in the Edinburgh diocese.
-It gives some idea how under represented Episcopal Evangelicals are in terms of the number of parishes.
+It gives some idea of how underrepresented Episcopal Evangelicals are in terms of the number of parishes.
 It also shows the skewed nature of congregational attendance.